tanmaypadhi08/M1_ProjectGoal_-Type-/4_TestPlanAndOutput/Readme.md

-# High Kevel Test Plan
+# High Level Test Plan

 # HL1
 Valid input is given from user end.
 For invalid input exit the function and terminate the code.